 In 1940, he was seconded to the King's African Rifles for the duration of World War 2, and spent a year in Kenya and Uganda.
 He married Blanche Francis in this period.
 The second half of 1941, he went to Somalia with the caretaking British Military Administration (BMA).
 A part of the country had just been conceded by the Italians.
 He was injured, and convalesced in Kenya, then returned to Somalia in August 1942.
 Still serving with the BMA, he was transferred to Agordat, in Eritrea, in about 1943, where he stayed (with his family) until 1946.
 Part of his role here was peacekeeping, and he counted amongst his greatest achievements a deal he brokered between the warring Hadendoa and Beni-Amer peoples.

-Post-war, Wright returned to Uganda, to run a training school for chiefs.
-He was transferred to Tanzania (then Tanganyika) in 1951, spending the majority of this posting overseeing the building and running of the Pasiansi School for the training of local chiefs.
+Post-war, Wright returned to Uganda and continued to work in the colonial administration, but became so depressed by the Colonial Service's official attitude that he asked to be transferred to Tanzania (then Tanganyika) in 1951.
+It was here that he asked to be allowed to run a training school for chiefs and their wives, spending the majority of this posting overseeing the building and running of the Pasiansi School for the training of local chiefs.
 According to his family Wright, a keen amateur anthropologist, was more interested in the lives and customs of the African people he found himself amongst than in furthering the objectives of the Colonial Service.
 As a result he failed to find favour with his superiors and was increasingly sidelined, taking early retirement from the service at the age of 45.

 Returning to the UK in 1956, the family settled in Somerset.
 Wright took teaching posts at Bridgwater Grammar School and Bristol University before being appointed Head of History at St Matthias Teacher Training College in Bristol.
 He continued to take a keen interest in African history, politics and languages, and was researching and writing into his old age.
 He retired in 1975 and died in 1999.